open-cluster-management/grc-ui/README.md

 **Note**: It is required that the UI runs locally or can target a remote cluster to start the selenium based tests.

-1. Before you run any cypress test, make sure the environment parameters `selenium_user` and `selenium_password` are set.
-If they are not set you can re-run the `rbac-setup.sh` script or to use the `kubeadmin` user, run the following commands:
+1. Before you run any cypress test, make sure the following envs are set.

    ```bash
    export OC_HUB_CLUSTER_URL=https://api.grcui-e2e.dev08.red-chesterfield.com:6443